Improved Linear Programs for Discrete Barycenters: Improved Linear Programs

 \section{Improved Linear Programs}

 In the following, we describe three ways to improve on the formulation of LP (\ref{baryLP}).
-The first one is a strict improvement, the second one the best approach for data in general position, and the third one a hybrid approach of the former two.
+The first one is a strict improvement, the second one is the smallest model for data in general position, and the third one is a hybrid of the former two.